fedenunez/tulp/README.md

-# TULP: TULP Understands Language Perfectly
+# TULP: TULP Understands Language Promptly

 A command line tool, in the best essence of POSIX tooling, that will help you to **process**, **filter**, and **create** data in this new Artificial Intelligence world, backed by chatGPT.